oliverjam/minimal-node-postgres/README.md

 The setup script will create a separate test database (using the `TEST_DB_URL` from `.env`) when `NODE_ENV` is set to `"test"`.
 This will happen automatically in the `pretest` npm script that runs before `npm test`.

 There is an example server test using Supertest in `src/__test__/server.test.js`.
-It will start the server is `server.js` on a different port (so it doesn't clash with your dev server if you have that running on `3000`).
+It will start the server in `server.js` on a different port (so it doesn't clash with your dev server if you have that running on `3000`).

 There is an example database test in `src/database/__test__/connection.test.js`.
 It rebuilds the database tables before each test to ensure the tests don't affect each other.